nobrakal/irisfit/README.md

 # Will it Fit?

-A Lambda-Calculus with GC, equipped with a Separation Logic.
+This Coq project includes:

+* LambdaFit, a deeply-embedded imperative and concurrent lambda-calculus equipped with tracing garbage collection.
+* IrisFit, an [Iris](https://iris-project.org/)-based Separation Logic
+  for proving heap-space bounds of LambdaFit programs.

 ## Setup & build